NullCGT/CrecelleHack/doc/variantfixes.md

     much more quickly for them.
 This includes both positive intrinsics as well as negative ones, such as terminal illness.
 They also forget spells twice as quickly.
+## Weather System
+- Weather and daytime visibility now only impacts first five floors of dungeon and outdoor levels.
 ## Miscelaneous
 - Revert cost increase of enchantment scrolls.
 ## New Items